3DGI/tyler/README.md

 1. Unzip the Tyler binary package to a folder, for example `C:\software\tyler`
 1. You can now run Tyler using the `run_tyler_example.bat` file inside this directory by double clicking on it.
 You can also copy and open this file in a text editor to change the parameters (eg. input and output data directories) used for running.

+For testing purposes you download [this sample data](https://data.3dgi.xyz/3dtiles-test-data/download/3D-basisvoorziening-2021-30dz1_01.zip).
+Create a `data` folder in same the folder as the `.bat` file mentioned above and unzip the contents there.

 ### Compiling from source

 *tyler* is written in Rust and you need the [Rust toolchain](https://www.rust-lang.org/learn/get-started) to compile it.